 Fund Expenses.
 Each Fund is responsible for its own operating expenses.
-Pursuant to an operating expense limitation agreement between the Adviser and each Fund, the Adviser has agreed to reduce its management fees and/or pay expenses of the Funds to ensure that the total amount of Fund operating expenses (excluding front-end or contingent deferred loads, brokerage fees and commissions, acquired fund fees and expenses, borrowing costs (such as interest and dividend expense on securities sold short), taxes and extraordinary expenses such as litigation) do not exceed 1.74% and 1.99% of the Micro Cap Fund's average net assets for Class I shares and Class R shares, respectively, 1.74% and 1.99% of the Dividend Fund's average net assets for Class I shares and Class R shares, respectively, 1.79% of the Bond Fund's average net assets for Class I shares through March 31, 2024, and 1.55%, 1.30% and 1.55% of the Opportunity Fund's average net assets, for Class A, Class I and Class R shares respectively, through March 31, 2024 subject thereafter to annual re-approval of the agreement by the Board of Trustees.
+Pursuant to an operating expense limitation agreement between the Adviser and each Fund, the Adviser has agreed to reduce its management fees and/or pay expenses of the Funds to ensure that the total amount of Fund operating expenses (excluding front-end or contingent deferred loads, brokerage fees and commissions, acquired fund fees and expenses, borrowing costs (such as interest and dividend expense on securities sold short), taxes and extraordinary expenses such as litigation) do not exceed 1.74% and 1.99% of the Micro Cap Fund's average net assets for Class I shares and Class R shares, respectively, 1.74% and 1.99% of the Dividend Fund's average net assets for Class I shares and Class R shares, respectively, 1.79% of the Bond Fund's average net assets for Class I shares through March 31, 2025, and 1.55%, 1.30% and 1.55% of the Opportunity Fund's average net assets, for Class A, Class I and Class R shares respectively, through March 31, 2025 and 0.98% and 1.21% of the Small Cap Fund's average net assets for Institutional Class shares and Investor Class shares, respectively, through May 31, 2025 subject thereafter to annual re-approval of the agreement by the Board of Trustees.
 The Adviser is permitted to receive reimbursement from the Fund for fees it waived and Fund expenses it paid, subject to the limitation that: (1) the reimbursement for fees and expenses will be made only if payable within three years from the date the fees and expenses were initially waived or reimbursed; and (2) the reimbursement may not be made if it would cause the expense limitation in effect at the time of the waiver or currently in effect, whichever is lower, to be exceeded.
 Each Fund must pay its current ordinary operating expenses before the Adviser is entitled to any reimbursement of management fees and/or expenses.
 This Operating Expense Limitation Agreement can be terminated only by, or with the consent, of the Board of Trustees.
-For the fiscal year ended November 30, 2022 the Adviser received an annual advisory fee net of any fee waivers and expense reimbursements equal to 1.00% of the Dividend Fund's average daily net assets, 0.99% of the Micro Cap Fund's average daily net assets, 0.97% of the Opportunity Fund's average daily net assets and 0.85% of the Bond Fund's average daily net assets.
+For the fiscal year ended November 30, 2023 the Adviser received an annual advisory fee net of any fee waivers and expense reimbursements equal to 1.00% of the Dividend Fund's average daily net assets, 1.00% of the Micro Cap Fund's average daily net assets, 0.93% of the Opportunity Fund's average daily net assets, 0.85% of the Bond Fund's average daily net assets, and 0.32% of the Small Cap Fund's average daily net assets.

-A discussion regarding the basis for the Board of Trustees' approval of the renewal of the Advisory Agreement for the Micro Cap Fund, Dividend Fund, Opportunity Fund and Bond Fund is available in the annual report to shareholders dated November 30, 2022.
+A discussion regarding the basis for the Board of Trustees' approval of the renewal of the Advisory Agreement for the Micro Cap Fund, Dividend Fund, Opportunity Fund and Bond Fund is available in the annual report to shareholders dated November 30, 2023.
+A discussion regarding the basis for the Board of Trustees' approval of the Advisory Agreement for the Small Cap Fund is available in the semi-annual report to shareholders dated May 31, 2023.